rvm/rvm1-ansible/README.md

 rvm1_rvm_force_upgrade_installer: false
 ```

-## Exposed variables for use in other roles
+## Facts

 You will likely want to use various ruby related commands in other roles.
-This role exposes a number of popular paths and variables for easy access.
+This role exposes a number of popular paths and variables as persisted facts.

+Since the values are saved to `/etc/ansible/facts.d/rvm1.fact` you do not need to run this role every time you invoke your play book to have access to the facts.
+They will be persisted between play book runs.

 - `rvm1_default_ruby_version`
     - The default ruby version that is selected